-La Casa Loma is located at 24000 Casa Loma Road which is on the north side of Highway 120 at the eastern end of Ferretti Road, approximately 7½ miles east of Groveland.
-(There is also a Ferretti Road turnoff in the town of Groveland – do not turn here – this is the western end of Ferretti Road).
-Driving-time from the San Francisco Bay Area is approximately 3½ hours (through Livermore, Tracy, Manteca, and Oakdale); from Los Angeles approximately 7½ hours (through Merced, Snelling, La Grange, Coulterville, and Greeley Hill – you will bypass Groveland and join Highway 120, 1 mile west of La Casa Loma).
-There is no cell phone or gps service at La Casa Loma, so download the directions or bring a good map.
+The Lucky Buck Restaurant is on the north side of Highway 120, approximately 11 miles east of Groveland.
+Driving-time from the San Francisco Bay Area is approximately 3½ hours (through Livermore, Tracy, Manteca, and Oakdale); from Los Angeles, approximately 7½ hours (through Merced, Snelling, La Grange, Coulterville, and Greeley Hill – you will bypass Groveland and join Highway 120, 4 mile west of The Lucky Buck).
+There is some cell phone and gps service at The Lucky Buck, But download the directions or bring a good map.

 There is no public transportation available to Groveland.
 San Francisco, Oakland, Sacramento and San Jose airports are all roughly 3 hours away.